-Accidents.
-Accidents are particularly hazardous.
-People involved in the accident may not look for traffic.
-Passing drivers tend to look at the accident.
+Crashes.
+Crashes are particularly hazardous.
+People involved in the crash may not look for traffic.
+Passing drivers tend to look at the crash.
 People often run across the road without looking.
 Vehicles may slow or stop suddenly.

 Shoppers.
 People in and around shopping areas are often not watching traffic because they are looking for stores or looking into store windows.